8 Crucial CCNA Sample Test Questions You Must Master in 2026

 Strategic Breakdown

 access-list 101 permit tcp any host 192.168.10.50 eq 80.
-This rule specifically permits TCP traffic destined for port 80 (HTTP) on the server.
-Since the user's traffic is for port 21 (FTP), it does not match this first line. - Rule 2 Evaluation: The packet then moves to the next rule:
+This command allows only TCP traffic destined for port 80, which is standard HTTP traffic.
+Because the user is attempting an FTP connection on port 21, the packet does not match the parameters of this rule.
+The router ignores this permit statement and looks at the next line. - Rule 2 Evaluation: The packet proceeds to the second entry:

 Actionable Takeaways

-- Always Remember the Implicit Deny: Every ACL, by default, has an invisible
+- Always Remember the Implicit Deny: Every ACL concludes with an invisible

-deny ip any anystatement at its end.
-If you only havepermitstatements, all traffic not explicitly permitted will be dropped.
-You must explicitly permit the traffic you want to allow.
-A similar logic applies to security groups and Network Access Control Lists (NACLs) in cloud environments like AWS and Azure; you can explore this further in our guide on Security Groups and Network ACLs.
+deny ip any anycommand.
+If your list consists only of permit statements, all traffic that fails to match those specific lines will be dropped.
+You must explicitly allow the traffic you want to pass through the interface.
+This same logic governs security groups and Network Access Control Lists (NACLs) in cloud environments like AWS and Azure.
+You can study these similarities further in our guide on Security Groups and Network ACLs.

 6. NAT (Network Address Translation) Configuration and Operation: Extending IPv4 Reach